 - book a test if they are displaying symptoms.
 Staff, parents and pupils must not come into the school if they have symptoms, and must be sent home to self-isolate if they develop them in school.
-All children can be tested, including children under 5, but children aged 11 and under will need to be helped by their parents/carers if using a home testing kit - Provide details of anyone they have been in close contact with if they were to test positive for coronavirus (COVID-19) or if asked by NHS Test & Trace https://www.nhs.uk/conditions/coronavirus-covid-19/symptoms https://www.nhs.uk/conditions/coronavirus-covid-19/testing-and-tracing/get-a-test-to-check-if-you-have-coronavirus/

-• self-isolate if they have been in close contact with someone who tests positive for coronavirus (COVID-19)
+All children can be tested, including children under 5, but children aged 11 and under will need to be helped by their parents/carers if using a home testing kit - Provide details of anyone they have been in close contact with if they were to test positive for coronavirus (COVID-19) or if asked by NHS Test & Trace - self-isolate if they have been in close contact with someone who tests positive for coronavirus (COVID-19)